-So, before signing on the dotted line, make sure your wallet's ready to cha-cha.
+So, before signing on the dotted line, make sure your wallet is ready to tango.
 Financial preparedness is the name of the game!

 Don't rush into signing; give that tenancy agreement a friendly read first!

 In addition to the important points mentioned above, there are a few other things you should pay attention to when inspecting properties: